xstudios/socialappframework/docs/saf.md

     // create and initialize the SAF instance
     $saf = SAF::instance();

-    // to login and authenticate the user manually, then call
+    // login and authenticate the user (this URL would be the href of your link)
     $login_url = $saf->getLoginUrl();

 >**NOTE:** You would use the `$login_url` value as the href value of a link